datamol-io/graphium/docs/baseline.md

 Below is the loss on the training set.
 One can observe that the multi-task model always underfits the single-task, except on the two `L1000` datasets.

 This is not surprising as they contain two orders of magnitude more datapoints and pose a significant challenge for the relatively small models used in this analysis.
-This favors the \emph{Single dataset} setup (which uses a model of the same size) and we conjecture larger models to bridge this gap moving forward.
+This favors the Single dataset setup (which uses a model of the same size) and we conjecture larger models to bridge this gap moving forward.

 |            |       | CE or BCE loss in single-task $\downarrow$ | CE or BCE loss in multi-task $\downarrow$ |
 |------------|-------|-----------------------------------------|-----------------------------------------|